WordPress/wporg-support-guidelines/faq.md

 The same as in your website, tags are ways we use to organize posts to attract the right helpers.
 They can be used to allow developers keep track of specific features, as well as the volunteer moderators to recognize repeat issues and escalate to core devs if needed.

 That means your tags should be chosen wisely and carefully.
 The tag “REST API” would be a great for a topic about the REST API, while “rest” is common and largely unrelated English word and therefore not a great tag choice.
-You should avoid very general tags, like “WordPress” and “problem.”
+Avoid very general tags, like “WordPress” and “problem” that don't add any value.

 Tags should be separated by commas.